yousefelassal/quote-cron/README.md

 > That old law about 'an eye for an eye' leaves everybody blind.
 The time is always right to do the right thing.

 > The most precious gift we can offer anyone is our attention.
 When mindfulness embraces those we love, they will bloom like flowers.

+> If you cannot do great things, do small things in a great way.